jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 One belief system looked at all boardmates and saw only genotype: each person is solely defined by their bloodline, so purge the dead weightand their superiors will advance civilization to untold heights.
 The other saw only phenotype: remake the human condition by empowering educated decision-makers to engineer a society to make everyone—not tainted by their past—a better human.

 Both believed they had cracked the code of human advancement.
 Pre-screen boardmates to create a common identity.
 With conflict removed, reciprocation would increase, raising the carrying capacity for everyone.
-Both implemented their ideas, and the world would soon find out how they worked, before evolution got a chance to judge them against natural selection.
+Both implemented their ideas, and the world would soon find out how they worked while evolution judged them using natural selection.

-## Chapter 12—Extremism Is Not Natural
+## Chapter 12—Extremes Are Not Natural

 Both the Soviet Union and Nazi Germany put their ideas into practice at full scale, on real populations, at the same time.
 Neither called it a test.
 Both were certain enough to build a state on the answers their belief systems gave them.